-A “critical illness” is often define as having been diagnosed with one of several specific critical illnesses that are either terminal or chronic and expected to need continuous care over an extended period of time.
+A “critical illness” is often defined as having been diagnosed with one of several specific critical illnesses that are either terminal or chronic and expected to need continuous care over an extended period of time.
 Included illnesses often include cancer, heart attacks, stroke, kidney failure, Alzheimer’s disease, Parkinson’s disease, HIV, ALS, or similar.
-As always, you should read the fine print of the policy closely as definitions vary between companies and policies
+As always, you should read the fine print of the policy closely, as definitions vary between companies and policies

 Key Differences Between a Critical Illness Rider and a Long-Term Care Rider

-Many insurance agents discuss life insurance policies with a critical illness rider as though they are almost the same as a life insurance policy with long-term care rider, but it’s important to understand some key differences:
+Many insurance agents discuss life insurance policies with a critical illness rider as though they are almost the same as a life insurance policy with a long-term care rider, but it’s important to understand some key differences:

 Long-Term Care Rider